santosh/testingwithpytest/README.md

 Practice exercises from the book **Python Testing with pytest: Simple, Rapid, Effective, and Scalable**

-From it from [this link](https://amzn.to/3DIYPwN) and I get a commission.
+Buy it from [this link](https://amzn.to/3DIYPwN) and I get a commission.

 ## Setup and Run tests